 Checking the refrigeration system

-If a malfunction in the refrigeration system is suspected, the following checks should be carried out:
+If you suspect a fault in the refrigeration system, the following checks must be performed:

-1. Check the outside surfaces of the radiator and condenser coils to make sure that the air flow is not obstructed by dirt, leaves or other foreign material.
-Check between the condenser and the radiator, as well as all external surfaces.
+1. Check the outside surfaces of the radiator and condenser heat exchangers to ensure that air flow is not obstructed by dirt, leaves, or other foreign material.
+Check between the condenser and radiator, as well as all outside surfaces.

-2. Check for obstructions or kinks in the condenser coil, hoses and pipes.
+2. Check for obstructions or kinks in the condenser heat exchanger, hoses and tubes.

 3. Check the operation of the electric fan.

 4. Check all air ducts for leaks or obstructions.
-Weak air flow may indicate that the evaporator heat exchanger is clogged.
+Poor air flow may indicate a clogged evaporator coil.

-Perform the following procedure "touching by hand", to quickly check that the A/C system is properly charged with R-134a refrigerant.
-Air temperature must be above 21°C (70°F) for most models,
+Perform the following "hand feel" procedure to quickly check that your air conditioning system has the proper charge of R-134a refrigerant.
+The air temperature should be above 21°C (70°F) for most models,

 1. Warm up the engine.
-Let the engine run at idle.
+Let the engine idle.

 2. Open the hood and all doors.